bhargavraju123-Tv/Problem-7-The-Reminder-That-Reaches/DECISIONS.md

 - adaptive stopping based on resident/channel information;
 - detecting stale contact details from delivery behavior;
 - modeling the trade-off between failing to reach someone and over-contacting someone.

-These will not be prioritized over mandatory requirements.
+*(Note: Currently moving into this phase next).*

 ---

 ## 13. Day-Two Requirement Change

 **Design principle:** Contact-related rules should have a clear, centralized place in the system.

-**Reason:** The organizers state that a new requirement will arrive on day two and specifically suggest thinking about where a new rule concerning who may be contacted, how, or how often would be added.
+**Reason:** The organizers state that a new requirement will arrive on day two.

 **Goal:** Add the changed rule without rewriting unrelated parts of the system.

+**Implementation (CR-2026/11):**
+*   **Prioritization:** Implemented chronological sorting in `ReminderOrchestrator.java`.
+Appointments scheduled soonest are processed first.
+*   **Counting:** Added a `residentContactCounts` Map to track attempts per resident.
+We increment this count before verifying if the gateway attempt succeeded or failed.
+*   **Evidence:** Reminders blocked by this rule are explicitly logged under the `RATE_LIMIT_EXCEEDED` suppression reason.

 ---

 ## 14. Decisions Cut for Time

 To be updated during the challenge.

-For each cut, record:
-- what was not implemented;
-- why it was cut;
-- what requirement was prioritized instead;
-- what would be fixed first with additional time.

 ---